 2. Sort out the details with startup consulting in Munich

-In addition to questions about the local authorities, legal or tax related questions often come up.
+In addition to questions above, legal or tax related questions often come up.
 Free consulting for startups would be particularly nice for founders, but is hard to come by.
 Depending on your question, however, a diverse range of support is available.
 One option for startups is to obtain information about specific industries from the corresponding industry association, who can also answer questions about legal issues or insurance.
 The IHK also offers information about specific questions regarding taxes or legal matters.

 Further support is available from startup centers, incubators and accelerators for a wide range of issues having to do with starting a company.
 On the one hand, experts are available to answer specific questions.
 On the other, you are surrounded by many other founders and can benefit from their experience.
 Startups can also gather more useful tips by participating in startup competitions, such as the Munich Business Plan Competition.
 Moreover, Baystartup offers coaching for tech-oriented startups and young growing companies.

 3. Get started — and don’t forget to network!

 Proper planning is important, but you should also get things done.
 That’s why the name of the game at a certain point is: Get to it!
 In addition to non-stop intense daily business and taking care of your customers, you should also budget time for networking in your monthly schedule.

 Ideally, ask right away during your startup consulting in Munich about your key points of contact, good events for your industry and about potential partners.
 One factor that is often underestimated is finding good mentors who either help your startup with specific topics or support you for a longer period of time.

 You’ve already gotten started because you’re bootstrapping your startup?
 Fantastic.
 But if you need the right financing before you can really get going, you’ll find the most important information in our Munich Startup Financing overview.
 Have you written your business plan and know that venture capital is the only option?
 Then become familiar with theMunich investor scene in this article.